rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

  unintentionally commit changes that should not be committed, such as submodule updates.
 You can use `git status` to check if there are any files you forgot to stage.
- 6. Push your changes to your fork: `git push -u origin issue-12345-fix`.
+ 6. Push your changes to your fork: `git push --set-upstream origin issue-12345-fix`.
  7. [Open a PR][ghpullrequest] from your fork to rust-lang/rust's master branch.

 [ghpullrequest]: https://guides.github.com/activities/forking/#making-a-pull-request